Wednesday, November 15, 2023

 The only amusing part of the movie was Ryan Gosling's performance.
 He got some laughs out of me.

-In the final scene, I think motherhood ends up being world vision Barbie accepts.
+In the final scene, I think motherhood ends up being the world vision Barbie accepts.
 I can get behind that, unless I misread the message.
 Was it pro-feminist, or was it anti-feminist?
 I can't tell.

 Despite having no interest in Barbie dolls outside of the doll's cultural impact, I would be perfectly fine with a Barbie movie in and of itself.
 I would even give it a positive review based on what is.

 Unfortunately, it's a poorly written movie with inconsistent writing, confusing characters, an even more confusing message that left me wondering what I was supposed to get out of this experience in the first place.
-I hope he's the only actor to win an Oscar for this movie.
+I hope Ryan is the only actor to win an Oscar for this movie.
 That'll be hilarious!

 Anyways, I gave it a chance.
 And as I've allowed the movie to settle in my head, I still don't know what to make of it.